 (vi) Each contract for excellence for a school district that was required to prepare a contract for excellence in the base year shall provide for the expenditure of an amount equivalent to the total budgeted amount approved by the commissioner in the district's approved contract for excellence for the base year; provided that such amount shall be expended to support and maintain allowable programs and activities approved in the base year or to support new or expanded allowable programs and activities in the current year.

-(vii)(A) Notwithstanding any other provision of this section to the contrary, a school district that submitted a contract for excellence for the two thousand seven--two thousand eight school year and the two thousand eight--two thousand nine school year and is required to submit a contract for excellence for the two thousand nine--two thousand ten school year but did not fully expend all of its two thousand seven--two thousand eight efoundation aid subject to the contract for excellence restrictions during the two thousand seven--two thousand eight school year may re-allocate and expend such unexpended funds during the two thousand eight--two thousand nine and two thousand nine--two thousand ten school years for allowable contract for excellence programs and activities as defined in subdivision three of this section in a manner prescribed by the commissioner.
-For purposes of determining maintenance of effort pursuant to subparagraph (vi) of this paragraph for the two thousand eight--two thousand nine school year, funds expended pursuant to this subparagraph shall be included in the total budgeted amount approved by the commissioner in the district's contract for excellence for the two thousand seven--two thousand eight school year; provided that such amount shall not be counted more than once in determining maintenance of effort for the two thousand nine--two thousand ten school year or thereafter.
+(vii)(A) Notwithstanding any other provision of this section to the contrary, a school district that submitted a contract for excellence for the two thousand eighteen--two thousand nineteen school year and the two thousand nineteen--two thousand twenty school year and is required to submit a contract for excellence for the two thousand twenty--two thousand twenty-one school year but did not fully expend all of its two thousand eighteen--two thousand nineteen foundation aid subject to the contract for excellence restrictions during the two thousand eighteen--two thousand nineteen school year may re-allocate and expend such unexpended funds during the two thousand nineteen--two thousand twenty and two thousand twenty--two thousand twenty-one school years for allowable contract for excellence programs and activities as defined in subdivision three of this section in a manner prescribed by the commissioner.
+For purposes of determining maintenance of effort pursuant to subparagraph (vi) of this paragraph for the two thousand nineteen--two thousand twenty school year, funds expended pursuant to this subparagraph shall be included in the total budgeted amount approved by the commissioner in the district's contract for excellence for the two thousand eighteen--two thousand nineteen school year; provided that such amount shall not be counted more than once in determining maintenance of effort for the two thousand twenty-two--thousand twenty-one school year or thereafter.

-(B) Notwithstanding any other provision of this section to the contrary, a school district that submitted a contract for excellence for the two thousand nine--two thousand ten school year but did not fully expend all of its two thousand nine--two thousand ten foundation aid subject to the contract for excellence restrictions during the two thousand nine--two thousand ten school year may re-allocate and expend such unexpended funds during the two thousand eleven--two thousand twelve school year for allowable contract for excellence programs and activities as defined in subdivision three of this section in a manner prescribed by the commissioner; provided that such amount shall not be counted more than once in determining any maintenance of effort pursuant to this section.
+(B) Notwithstanding any other provision of this section to the contrary, a school district that submitted a contract for excellence for the two thousand twenty--two thousand twenty-one school year but did not fully expend all of its two thousand twenty--two thousand twenty-one foundation aid subject to the contract for excellence restrictions during the two thousand twenty--thousand twenty-one school year may re-allocate and expend such unexpended funds during the two thousand twenty-two- -two thousand twenty-three school year for allowable contract for excellence programs and activities as defined in subdivision three of this section in a manner prescribed by the commissioner; provided that such amount shall not be counted more than once in determining any maintenance of effort pursuant to this section.